-On September 25, 2012, the U.S. Bureau of Labor Statistics (BLS) released Supplemental Poverty Measure (SPM) thresholds for 2011 that are based on Consumer Expenditure Survey data.
-The U.S. Census Bureau will release poverty statistics based on these SPM thresholds on November 14, 2012.1 The SPM thresholds are produced as part of a joint research project of the BLS and the U.S. Census Bureau.
+On September 10, 2013, the U.S. Bureau of Labor Statistics (BLS) released Supplemental Poverty Measure (SPM) thresholds for 2012 that are based on Consumer Expenditure Survey data.
+The U.S. Census Bureau will release poverty statistics based on these SPM thresholds around October 30, 2013.1 The SPM thresholds are produced as part of a joint research project of the BLS and the U.S. Census Bureau.
 The SPM is not intended to replace the official poverty measure, but rather to provide other perspectives for examining poverty, and is expected to be improved over time.

 BLS staff members produced their first NAS (expenditure-based) thresholds in 1997 for the